YonatanKof/wwape-next/content/post/target-audience.md

 ---
-title: 'Target Audience for Designers'
+title: "Target Audience, a Designer's Take"
 author_name: 'Yonatan Ben Knaan'
 date: '2024-07-16'
 updated: ''
 cover_image: '/posts/target-audience/target-audience-tn.webp'
 cover_image_height: '752'
-cover_image_thumbhash: '+wcCBoD2uFibR6aKZ3d3qWd1eXFg6vg'
+cover_image_thumbhash: '+wcGBoD2uFibR6aKd3ZnqWd1V4Bw+Oc'
 social_image: '/posts/target-audience/target-audience-social.jpg'
 image_alt: 'This diagram shows a triangle labeled “Target Audience” at the center, surrounded by three overlapping circles labeled “Primary,” “Secondary,” and “Tertiary.”'
 description: 'Why do we need to know our target audience?
 What is exactly?
 How is it used?
 And how do we define it?'